plentymarkets/plugin-elastic-export-criteo/meta/documents/user_guide_en.md

             shipping_length
         </td>
         <td>
-            The shipping length of the variation.
+            The length of the variation.
         </td>
     </tr>
     <tr>